srlessard/GameLabs/README.txt

 In this lab, you will:
 * Practice collision detection and response
 * Practice using Git and GitHub
+* Be exposed to reading and using other people's work
 * Hack Pong

 #Overview#